reimagined/resolve/docs/Contributing.md

     * **Include screenshots or screencast** to demonstrate the problem.
     * **If the problem is related to performance or memory**, include a memory and CPU profile capture.

-## Nightly builds
+## Nightly Builds

-Resolve provides nightly builds for early adopters.
-All packages are being published automatically after push into `dev` branch.
+ReSolve provides Nightly Builds for early adopters.
+All packages are published automatically on `dev` branch update.
 Packages are available here: https://github.com/reimagined/resolve/tree/nightly-builds/packages.

-To use nightly builded packages in your project, patch `package.json` as following:
+You can use nightly packages in your project by changing your `package.json` as follows:

 ```json
 {